larpo1/lavanda-website/src/pages/index.md

     awardURLTarget: /
 highlights:
   - titleContent: Asset optimization
-    textContent: Our industry experts leverage proprietary data to conduct a bespoke Impact Analysis that quantifies the unrealized value across your residential portfolio.
+    textContent: "Discover hidden value across your residential portfolio.
+Gain an in-depth understanding of where you can increase revenue, reduce costs or both. "
     linkTarget: /for/residential-assets
     imageAlign: right
     image: /img/feature-impact-assessment.png